The new Harvard Library website is here. Explore the updates and share your feedback.

 Facsimiles of Illuminated Manuscripts and East Asian Painting Scrolls

-The Fine Arts Library holds facsimiles of illuminated manuscripts representing European, Islamic, Byzantine, and Jewish traditions, as well as facsimiles of Chinese and Japanese paintings from the 10th to 19th centuries.
+The Fine Arts Library holds facsimiles of illuminated manuscripts representing Late Antique, Byzantine, Western Medieval, Early Modern, Islamicate, Mughal, and Jewish traditions, as well as facsimiles of Chinese and Japanese paintings from the 10th to 19th centuries.

-The Fine Arts Library holds facsimiles of illuminated manuscripts and East Asian painting scrolls, which are available for research and teaching.
+The Fine Arts Library holds facsimiles of illuminated manuscripts and East Asian painting scrolls, which are available for research, teaching and exhibition.

 Facsimiles of Illuminated Manuscripts